clearhaus/3DSv2-api-documentation/source/index.rst

 Why choose this service by **3dsecure.io**?
 ===========================================

-We believe our service is a great product, let us list a few reasons why.
+We believe our service offering is a great product, let us list a few reasons why.

 Developed to have no downtime
   Updates and deployments have been engineered to have no downtime